UTheCat/jumpvalley/README.md

 The ```addons``` folder in this repository's root contains assets made by 3rd-parties.
 They're super useful in this project because not only do I not have the skill, time, and/or resources to make a lot of these assets, but they also allow me to speed up development and testing using resources that the creators of these assets have allowed the public to use.

-A list of such assets can be found [here](https://github.com/UTheCat/jumpvalley/blob/main/credits.md).
+A list of such assets that are used in this project can be found [here](https://github.com/UTheCat/jumpvalley/blob/main/credits.md).

 ### Inspirations